France-Navigation and Dutch Involvement

 15 April 1937, France-Navigation was established in utmost secrecy as France endorsed the Non-Intervention Agreement imposing a strict arms embargo on the Spanish Republic.

 France-Navigation undertook transports from Northwest Europe as well as the Mediterranean.

 The leaders of France-Navigation were head, Giulio Cerreti (pseudonym ‘Pierre Allard’), an Italian refugee and communist politician and secretary-general, Georges Gosnat, a communist unionist – both members of the French Communist Party.

-In this organization, some Dutch also had an important role, such as the Jewish brothers Daniel Wolf and Marcel Moses Wolf who had a business empire in Europe and were involved in arms transport.
-Further there was Armand Kratly, a business partner of Daniel Wolf who worked for the company SODECO.
-But also Jacobus Smith (“Jasja”) son-in-law of Daniel Wolf, Felix Raphael Pierot, and Elias Castricum and Adrianus Heesterman from the shipping company Ruys, operating from Marseille.
+In this organisation, some Dutch also had an important role, such as the Jewish brothers Daniel Wolf and Marcel Mozes Wolf who had a business empire in Europe and were involved in arms transport.
+Further there was Armand Kratly, a business partner of Daniel Wolf who worked for the company Sodeco.
+But also Jacobus Smith (“Jasja”) son-in-law of Daniel Wolf, Felix Raphael Pierot, and Jan Maurits Elias van Castricum and Adrianus Heesterman from the shipping company Rotterdam Lloyd, operating from Marseille.

-There are different opinions about the motives of these Dutch, yet they have made an important contribution to France Navigation.
+There are different opinions about the motives of these Dutch, but their contribution to France-Navigation is indisputable.